 This is easier than ever before since Google is no longer forcing your ads to meet specific size requirements.
 Instead, you have the option of delivering photos and text responsively.
 This makes your ads look more like native articles and seem less intrusive.
 However, there is a downside to this – since you don’t have control over how your ad looks anymore – Google does.
 There is a risk that some elements may be dropped, so you need to make sure your ad contains highly relevant Headline 1 text.
 In this way, if the Headline 2 gets stripped, you will still have an effective ad.

-As an experienced digital marketing agency, we are sure about one thing: No matter whether your customer is looking on their smartphone or desktop, always make sure that your products and business can be researched and found.
+As an experienced PPC agency in Chicago, we are sure about one thing: No matter whether your customer is looking on their smartphone or desktop, always make sure that your products and business can be researched and found.
 Although desktop still beats mobile when it comes to conversion rate, mobile usage is on the rise as we speak and no one knows what the future holds.
 You should be removing barriers and converting people however they reach you.
 Each customer is valuable in the purchasing process.
 He or she should be more focused on the type of product and service you offer than the device they are using.